 Sweetland provides support for all international and multilingual undergraduate students who are making the transition into the U-M community.
-Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer writing centers at several campus locations, lab experiences and conversation groups that address oral language issues--these are some of the ways Sweetland serves international and multilingual students.
+Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing and peer writing centers at several campus locations--these are some of the ways Sweetland serves international and multilingual students.

 Grammar and Speaking